 Understanding Your Needs

 We’ll look at the exact nature of your injury and the impact it has had on various aspects of your life, including any financial, psychological and physical implications.
-We obtain reports from independent medical experts where required to help support your claim and further understand your needs.
+We obtain reports from independent medical experts where required to help support your case and further understand your needs.
 From this, we’ll have a better indication of the amount of compensation we think you’ll be entitled to recover.

 With serious injury claims, we’ll look to recover interim payments wherever possible.
 These are payments that are received before final settlement (and taken from the total at the end) to cover any immediate needs you have.
 We also have a specialist team to help you access any required support to assist with your recovery.
-Naturally waiting until a case is concluded is not an option for many people who need help immediately.
+Naturally, waiting until a case is concluded is not an option for many people who need help immediately.

 Final Compensation Settlement

-The majority of claims we deal with settle out of court.
+The majority of personal injury claims that we deal with settle out of court.
 This is often the preferred course for claimants and is the sensible route, especially if it’s clear where the responsibility lies.
 However, in some cases, the responsible party doesn’t accept liability or they don’t agree with the amount of compensation we feel you need.
 In these circumstances, we’ll start court proceedings.
 If this turns out to be the case then we’ll be there to help you every step of the way, talking you through what will happen so you feel comfortable at all times.

 Unfortunately, at the same time, the government also reduced the total costs that lawyers could recover from the defendant.
-This means that some of the legal costs are taken from the final compensation amount awarded in order to cover the shortfall in legal fees accrued in the pursuit of a claim.
-If your claim is successful, unfortunately not all expenses are paid by your opponent.
+This means that some of the legal costs are taken from the final compensation amount awarded to cover the shortfall in legal fees accrued in the pursuit of compensation.
+If this is successful, unfortunately not all expenses are paid by your opponent.
 This includes:

 - The insurance premium on your policy that protects you fully against any risk of legal costs.